Bayardo (horse)

-Bayardo (1906 – 1917) was a British bred Thoroughbred racehorse with an impressive record, both on the racecourse and at stud, where he was a leading sire.
+Bayardo (1906–1917) was a British bred Thoroughbred racehorse with an impressive record, both on the racecourse and at stud, where he was a leading sire.

 Background

 He was sired by Bay Ronald who won the Hardwicke Stakes and the City and Suburban Handicap.
 Bay Ronald sired Rondeau, who won nine stakes races, and was the dam of the influential stallion Teddy.
-He also sired Macdonald II, winner of the Prix Royal-Oak in France, and Dark Ronald, sire of Son-in-Law and Vaucluse, winner of the 1,000 Guineas.
+He also sired Macdonald II, winner of the Prix Royal-Oak in France, and Dark Ronald, sire of Son-in-Law and Vaucluse, winner of the 1,000 Guineas Stakes.

 Bayardo's dam, Galicia, came from a good family which included having Blink Bonnie, as her fifth dam.
 Galicia was by Galopin—a Derby winner and sire St. Simon—and out of the Isonomy mare, Isoletta.
 She won the Biennial Stakes as a two-year-old, before injuring her pastern.
 Galicia raced as a three-year-old, but broke down in the Derby Cup and was retired for breeding.
 She produced four winners, of 42 races and £88,000, including Lemberg, who won the Dewhurst Stakes, Middle Park Stakes, The Derby, Eclipse Stakes, St. James's Palace Stakes, Jockey Club Stakes, and the Coronation Cup, finished second in the 2,000 Guineas, and third in the St. Leger Stakes.
 Bayardo was inbred to Galopin in the second and fourth generations (2×4) and to Sterling in the fourth generation (4×4).